 - Obligations of Parties: Specifies duties of parties involved.
 Usually, the receiving party agrees to maintain confidentiality and use the information only for explicit purposes.
 This establishes trust and legal accountability.

-- Term and Termination: Describes duration of the NDA, which can extend beyond the duration of the business relationship.
+- Term and Termination: Describes the duration of the NDA, which can extend beyond the duration of the business relationship.
 Some NDAs have indefinite terms; others last several years.
 This provides clarity on how long the restrictions apply.

 - Consequences of Breach: Details potential consequences for violating the agreement, such as legal action or compensation for damages.
 A clear articulation of repercussions acts as a deterrent for potential breaches.